 How in the world is he hijacking that?

-You know, this is so this is really pathetic, the lengths to which these people will go to complain about this president.
+You know, this is so, this is really pathetic, the lengths to which these people will go to complain about this president.

 He is not doing anything that others haven't done.

-Clinton had a Fourth of July celebration.
+Clinton had a 4th of July celebration.

-Reagan did it from the USS Kennedy for heaven's sake.
+Reagan did it from the USS Kennedy, for heaven's sake.

-They they're they're actually protesting a celebration of our independence.
+They're actually protesting a celebration of our independence.

 Thanks for sharing that with us.

-Joe, Long Island Joe, how you doing?
+Joe, Long Island, Joe, how you doing?

 Incredible.

-Uh, you're really rocking it.
+You're really rocking it.

-This is an American rally.
+Listen, this is an American rally.

 I'm so excited.

-I was 10 years old, 1976, the bicentennial celebration.
+I was 10 years old, 1976, the Bicentennial celebration.

 He's restoring America's core values.